-Neither the CPR model nor the CLR model purports to describe historical prepayment experience or to predict the prepayment rate of any actual student loan pool.
-The financed student loans will not prepay at any constant CPR or any constant percentage of CLR, nor will all of the financed student loans prepay at the same rate.
+The CPR model does not purport to describe historical prepayment experience or to predict the prepayment rate of any actual student loan pool.
+The portfolio loans will not prepay at any constant CPR, nor will all of the portfolio loans prepay at the same rate.
 You must make an independent decision regarding the appropriate principal prepayment scenarios to use in making any investment decision.

-For purposes of calculating the information presented in the tables, it is assumed, among other things, that:
+For purposes of calculating the information presented in the tables, it was assumed, among other things, that: